-In Georgia, a single dollar of monthly income over the Medicaid limit can disqualify your parent from nursing-home or waiver coverage, and a Miller Trust is the legal fix.
-If gross retirement income runs above $2,982 per month in 2026 and you need Georgia Medicaid to pay for nursing facility care or a home- and community-based waiver (CCSP, SOURCE, ICWP, NOW, COMP), you almost certainly need one.
-Georgia is an income-cap state: the Special Income Limit at 300 percent of the SSI Federal Benefit Rate is a hard ceiling, and Georgia never adopted the medically-needy spend-down option under 42 USC 1396a(a)(10)(C) that softens it elsewhere.
+In Georgia, a single dollar of monthly income over the Medicaid long-term-care limit can disqualify your parent from nursing-home or waiver coverage, and a Georgia Miller Trust is the legal fix.
+If gross monthly income reaches $2,982 in 2026 and you need Georgia Medicaid to pay for nursing facility care or one of the state's four home- and community-based waivers (the Elderly and Disabled Waiver Program, delivered through the CCSP and SOURCE models, plus ICWP, NOW, and COMP), you almost certainly need one.
+Georgia is an income-cap state for institutional and waiver Medicaid: the special income limit, set at 300 percent of the Supplemental Security Income (SSI) federal benefit rate, is $2,982 per month in 2026, and for an applicant whose income is at or above that cap a Qualified Income Trust is the route to eligibility.,

 Federal and Georgia Authority

-The Miller Trust is a creature of federal Medicaid law operationalized by Georgia DCH and DFCS.
+The Miller Trust is a creature of federal Medicaid law, operationalized in Georgia by the Georgia Department of Community Health (DCH) and the Georgia Division of Family and Children Services (DFCS).

 Federal Authority